 We want our students—and the adults they become—to be able to gather, question, evaluate, and act independently and with confidence.
-So, in each act of transmitting knowledge, we are also seeking to encourage traits of self-awareness, sociability, self-motivation, active curiosity, discipline, responsibility, and self-reliance.
-These are the assets our students will come to rely on as they face new situations, in school and throughout their lives.
+In each act of transmitting knowledge, we are also seeking to encourage self-awareness, sociability, active curiosity, discipline, responsibility, and self-reliance.
+These are the assets our students will come to rely on as they face new situations — in school and throughout their lives.

-This, then, is the heart of our philosophy: to impart knowledge and provide opportunities to learn life skills, which together support the development of the whole person and provide the foundation for purposeful, responsible, fulfilling lives.
+The heart of our philosophy is to impart knowledge and provide opportunities to learn life skills.
+Together, these support the development of the whole person and provide the foundation for purposeful, responsible, fulfilling lives.